blulady/fullstack-knowledge-base/CourseProject-TheBasics/Video_Notes.md

 - in account-component.ts we inject accountsService to update status through the onSetTo function `onSetTo(status: string) {this.accountsService.updateStatus(this.id, status);`

+## Understanding the Hierarchical Injector
+- The angular dependecy injector is a hierarchical injector if we provide a service, angular will provide an instance of that service for this component & all of it's child components & the child's childs components.
+It will be the same instance of the service.
+- The highest level is at the AppModule & the same instance of the service is available application wide.
+- The next level below AppModule would be the AppComponent, if we provide the service here all of the children will have the same instance
+- The lowest level is a single component with no child components.
+Instance of this service will only be available for this component.
+It would overwrite if we provided the same service on a higher level

 # Changing Pages with Routing

 ## Module Introduction